andresugartechea/introToIM/June3/README.md

 Based on my experience, this program can cause nausea and headache after a long exposure.
 That's why I decided to add the option of stoping the visuals if you click the mouse.
 The message 'sorry :(' appears on screen when you stop it.

+Something that I couldn't figure out is how to delete the text after the user clicks the mouse.
+So I had to use a black rectangle as patch.

 <img src="step4.png" width="800" />

 <img src="step5.png" width="800" />

 ### Final result:
+Finally, I decided to put circles at the center of each square to have a better composition.
+This assignment helped me understand better how to uses classes and was a good introduction for working with transformations.

 <img src="final.png" width="800" />